mintyry/whats-up-weather/README.md

 More importantly, I learned how to access third-party APIs.
 Although I didn't just learn this -- I got to actually use more array and string methods to manipulate user input and how I want them to display on my page.

 I continue to learn how placement really matters.
-Even when I think one way makes sense, I am still astounded how moving tiny parts in totally different places provide such drastic changes.
+Even when I think one way makes sense, I am still astounded how moving tiny parts in totally different places provides such drastic changes.

 ## Installation